sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ***My Model:***

 ![enter image description here](/Images/Capture6.JPG) New covid-19 cases in North Dakota seem to be following the same pattern as that of Delaware indicating that social distancing measures are proving to be effective.
-Their cases peaked around Memorial Day, similar to Delaware, hwoever they seem to have take slightly longer to come back to a normal epi curve.
+Their cases peaked around Memorial Day, similar to Delaware, however they seem to have taken slightly longer to come back to a normal epi curve.

 ***Benchmark:***